 The veterinarian will carefully examine the mouth for any problem areas that need attention.
 This may include: fractured teeth or teeth with root loss that need extraction, overgrown gum lines that need trimming, pockets (loose area between gum and tooth) that can be filled with antibacterial gel, oral masses, or any other conditions which may require attention.
 The veterinarian will take dental x-rays as needed to assess the tooth and root structure.
 This helps us determine if extractions are needed.
 Before extracting any teeth, a nerve block consisting of lidocaine and bupivicaine is administered to numb the area.
 Once all the procedures are completed, the mouth is rinsed with a minty fresh antibacterial rinse.
 A waxy material called Oravet is then applied to all the teeth to create a barrier which discourages any plaque or tarter from building up for the next week.
 If needed, we will give an injection of a pain medication, NSAID or antibiotic as deemed necessary by the veterinarian.

 Once we are finished, we continue to monitor the patient as they wake up.
 We routinely check their temperature to guard against post-anesthetic hypothermia.
 All surgery patients are kept in comfy cages with heat support and cozy blankets, in plain view of our medical staff, so we can make sure they are waking without complications.
 Typically, patients are able to go home the same day.

-Other dental services we provide as needed include: sealants, root canals, and consil putty for deep rooted extractions to encourage bone regrowth.
-Dr Ledyard is extensively trained and has taken many extra dental courses in advanced dental techniques including: dental radiology, oral surgery, and endodontics (including root canals).
+Other dental services we provide as needed include sealants and consil putty for deep rooted extractions to encourage bone regrowth.
+Dr Ledyard is extensively trained and has taken many extra dental courses in advanced dental techniques including: dental radiology, oral surgery, and endodontics.

 Financial Options, and the Cost of Quality Dental Care